webplatform/docs/tutorials/canvas_texteffects/index.md

  ctx.fillText(text, 7, 0);
 </pre>

-(2) The ''em'' unit isn't supported in &lt;canvas&gt; so they'll have to be converted to ''px'' (pixels).
+(2) The ''em'' unit isn't supported in &lt;canvas&gt; so it must be converted to ''px'' (pixels).
 We can find the conversion ratio for converting between PT, PC, EM, EX, PX and so forth by creating an element with the same font-properties in the DOM and setting the width to the format to be measured.
 For instance, to capture the EM-to-PX conversion, we would measure the DOM element with a height of 1em; the resulting offsetHeight would be how many PXs are in each EM.

 <pre>
  var font = "20px sans-serif";